aws/copilot-cli/site/content/docs/manifest/scheduled-job.en.md

 List of all available properties for a `'Scheduled Job'` manifest.
+To learn about its concept, see the [Jobs](../concepts/jobs.en.md) page.

 ???+ note "Sample manifest for a report generator cronjob"